MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-convert-vmware.md

     ![Configure VM conversion to gen 2](media/vm-conversion/vm-conversion-select-gen2.png)

-2. Once the VM is converted, you can see the Generation 2 VM as shown in the following image:
+2. Once the VM is converted, you can see the Generation 2 VM as shown in the image below:

     ![vm conversion to gen 2](media/vm-conversion/vm-conversion-gen2-created.png)

 > [!NOTE]
-> - Disk conversion (from “vmdk” to “VHDX/VHD”) is enhanced to be ~50% faster than earlier.
+> - Disk conversion (from **vmdk** to **VHDX/VHD**) is enhanced to be ~50% faster than earlier.
-> - PowerShell commands allow the user to provide the disk type for the target Hyper-V VM, which will enable the VMware thick provisioned disk to be migrated as Hyper-V dynamic disk or vice versa, based upon the requirements.
+> - PowerShell commands allow the user to provide the disk type for the target Hyper-V VM, which will enable the VMware thick provisioned disk to be migrated as Hyper-V dynamic disk or vice versa, based on the requirements.

 ## Convert using PowerShell cmdlets